sharmi-panda/sharmi-panda/README.md

 ### What I've Been Building

-*   **AI Water Demand Forecasting:** I built an XGBoost predictive engine to forecast institutional water demand[cite: 1].
+*   **AI Water Demand Forecasting:** I built an XGBoost predictive engine to forecast institutional water demand.
 By pairing this with a "Smart Pumping" decision support system, I helped reduce campus energy costs by 18%.
-*   **Echo Agent - The AI Podcaster:** I designed a multi-agent AI system using CrewAI that automates research, scriptwriting, and voice synthesis[cite: 1].
+*   **Echo Agent - The AI Podcaster:** I designed a multi-agent AI system using CrewAI that automates research, scriptwriting, and voice synthesis.
 It cuts manual production time by 95% while keeping the narrative flowing smoothly.
-*   **Stock Price Prediction Model:** I developed a Random Forest Regressor to forecast 5-day stock trends for major banks[cite: 1].
+*   **Stock Price Prediction Model:** I developed a Random Forest Regressor to forecast 5-day stock trends for major banks.
 By fine-tuning the feature engineering, I achieved a 92% predictive accuracy rate.

 *Check out the code in my [repositories](https://github.com/sharmi-panda?tab=repositories)!*